hvquan77/PeekPro/README.md

 <img src="resources/peek_repo_1024x1024.png" width="200"><img src="https://cdn.worldvectorlogo.com/logos/graphql.svg" width="200" height="100" />

 ## Introduction
 Introducing Peek Repo, a new way to view GitHub repositories on mobile!
-This app was created based on real customer asks.
-Just kidding, this app was created in response to [The Peek iOS Coding Challenge](https://github.com/gadabout/github-graphql).
+This app was created based on [The Peek iOS Coding Challenge](https://github.com/gadabout/github-graphql).

 On launch the app will display of list of repositories containing the string ```graphql```.
 The app currently supports the following features: